 “They [Americans] are respecting all democracy everywhere but once democracy is aided by the Hamas win in the 2006 legislative council they refused and they made a siege on the Gaza Strip since that time.
-We are ready to speak to everybody but I think [Obama] has to satisfy the Israelis first and Israel is against that.”
+We are ready to speak to everybody but I think [Obama] has to satisfy the Israelis first and Israel is against that.”Aaron Klein

-About the Author: Aaron Klein is Jerusalem bureau chief and senior reporter for WorldNetDaily.com.
-He is also host of an investigative radio program on New York's 770-WABC Radio, the largest talk radio station in the U.S., every Sunday between 2-4 p.m (CHANGE TO 7-9 p.m.).
-His website is KleinOnline.com
+About the Author: Aaron Klein is the Jerusalem bureau chief for Breitbart News.
+Visit the website daily at www.breitbart.com/jerusalem.
+He is also host of an investigative radio program on New York's 970 AM Radio on Sundays from 7 to 9 p.m.
+Eastern.
+His website is KleinOnline.com.